 Here is the end result!
 I love the tray, and even with the painting challenge, it all worked out.
 You can write anything you want on the chalkboard labels.

-I want to express my sincere gratitude to Angie over at Kick of Time for her brilliant idea, tutorial, and free printable!
+I want to express my sincere gratitude to Angie over at Knick of Time for her brilliant idea, tutorial, and free printable!
 As bloggers, we love sharing our ideas, and as I’ve said before, the goal is to inspire you to make something similar for your home!

-The timing couldn’t have been more perfect, as when I was finishing up this project, I was also updating some of the pictures from my Grandmother Charlotte’s old fashioned sugar cookie recipe.
+The timing couldn’t have been more perfect, as when I was finishing up this project, I was also updating some of the pictures from my Grandmother Charlotte’s old-fashioned sugar cookie recipe.